Students' Islamic Movement of India

-The Students' Islamic Movement of India (abbreviated SIMI) is a banned terrorist organisation that was formed in Aligarh, Uttar Pradesh in April 1977.
-The stated mission of SIMI is the ‘liberation of India’ by converting it to an Islamic land.
-The SIMI, an organisation of extremists has declared Jihad against India, the aim of which is to establish Dar-ul-Islam (land of Islam) by either forcefully converting everyone to Islam or by violence.
+The Students' Islamic Movement of India (abbreviated SIMI) is an Indian Islamic terrorist organisation that was formed in Aligarh, Uttar Pradesh in April 1977.

 The Indian government describes it as a terrorist organisation, and banned it in 2001, shortly after the 9/11 attacks.
 The ban was lifted in August 2008 by a special tribunal, but was reinstated by K.G.
 Balakrishnan, then Chief Justice, on 6 August 2008 on national security grounds.
 In February 2019, the Government of India extended ban on SIMI for a period of five more years starting 1 February 2019 under Unlawful Activities (Prevention) Act.

 Background

 On 25 April 1977, SIMI was founded in Aligarh, in the state of Uttar Pradesh, with Mohammad Ahmadullah Siddiqi as its founding president.
-(Siddiqi currently serves as a Professor of English and Journalism at Western Illinois University in Macomb, IL.).
+Siddiqi, who currently serves as a professor of English and journalism at Western Illinois University in Macomb, IL, has since distanced himself from the organization, and in 2001 told SIMI activists that "the course SIMI was taking was absolutely inappropriate and wrong."

 In 1981, SIMI activists protested against PLO leader Yasser Arafat's visit to India, and greeted him with black flags in New Delhi.
 Young SIMI activists viewed Arafat as a Western puppet, while the senior Jamaat-e-Islami Hind (JIH) leaders saw Arafat as a champion of the Palestinian cause.
 The JIH also became uncomfortable with SIMI's support of the 1979 Iranian Revolution and its communal orientation.
 After distancing itself from SIMI, JIH reverted to relying on the older student organization, SIO.

 Ideology

-The Students Islamic Movement of India (SIMI), proscribed under the Unlawful Activities (Prevention) Act 1967, is an Islamist fundamentalist organization, which advocates the ‘liberation of India’ by converting it to an Islamic land.
+The Students Islamic Movement of India (SIMI), proscribed under the Unlawful Activities (Prevention) Act 1967, is an Islamist fundamentalist organization, which advocates the 'liberation of India' by converting it to an Islamic land.
 The SIMI, an organisation of young extremist students has declared Jihad against India, the aim of which is to establish Dar-ul-Islam (land of Islam) by either forcefully converting everyone to Islam or by violence.

 SIMI maintains that concepts of secularism, democracy and nationalism, keystones of Indian Constitution, are antithetical to Islam.
 Among its various objectives, SIMI aims to counter what it perceives as the increasing moral degeneration, sexual anarchy in Indian society and the 'in sensitiveness' of a 'decadent' West.
 They aim to restore the supremacy of Islam through the resurrection of the khilafat, emphasis on the Muslim ummah and the waging of jihad.

 According to Sayeed Khan, a former president of SIMI, the group became more militant and extremist in the backdrop of communal riots and violence between Hindu and Muslim groups in the 1980s and 1990s.

-Clashes with Hindu Organisations
+Moves against Hindutva

-SIMI organised violent protests against the demolition of the Babri Mosque.
-In the nationwide violence that followed the demolitions, SIMI activists clashed against the Police and the VHP.
+SIMI organised protests against the demolition of the Babri Masjid.
+In the nationwide violence that followed afterwards, SIMI activists clashed against the police and the Vishva Hindu Parishad.